n-eq/n-eq.github.io/_posts/2025-07-12-pre-main-zephyr-2.md

 ## 3. [Config-specific] Floating Point Unit initialization

-Zephyr then enables the Floating Point Unit (FPU) on CPUs that have it (Cortex-M4F and M33).
+Zephyr then enables the Floating Point Unit (FPU) on CPUs that have it (Cortex-M4F, M7F, M33F, M35PF).
 It is important to perform this setup early enough – i.e. before any FP-related instructions are run – to avoid triggering usage faults.